Bridger Ski Foundation Concussion Policy:

 The computerized exam should be given to athletes before beginning the ski season.
 This non-invasive test is set up in a “video-game” type format and takes about 15-20 minutes to complete.
 It is simple, and actually many athletes enjoy the challenge of taking the test.
 Essentially, the ImPACT test is a pre-season physical of the brain.
 It tracks information such as memory, reaction time, speed, and concentration.
 The test is completely non-invasive and poses no risk to the athlete.

-Registered BSF athletes and their families will be notified via email of upcoming scheduled testing sessions.
+Registered BSF athletes and their families will be notified via email when Impact testing is available.
 Once an athlete has had an ImPACT test, it is good for 2 years.
 UPDATE: tests can now be taken at home, on your own computer!

 For additional information on concussions, please refer to the CDC Fact Sheet on Concussions.

 If you have any questions or concerns about BSF's Concussion Policy or baseline testing, please contact your Program Director.